Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Introduction

-ITR is a measure that can be used to measure the magnitude of coupling in a communication setting as well as the levels of attention and counciousness which can be leveraged heavily in passive-BCI settings \cite{cotrina2014}.
-ITR is used in BCIs both using P300 paradigm \cite{DeVos2014} and in particular steady-state visual evoked potentials (SSVEPs) due to proven high communication rates.
-For instance, recent progression towards task-related component analysis is shown to achieve rates up to 325 bits/min ITR in a cue-guided 40-character spelling task \cite{Nakanishi2018}.
-Such performance has been possible due to carefully designed stimulus generation and Target Identification (TI) techniques.
-Stimuli generation involves embedding information into frequencies and phases of the signals (modulation) in an SSVEP paradigm \cite{JFPM2014}.
-TI requires compensating for the noise and degradations imposed on the information passing through a channel induced by the BCI and the physical medium of the retinogeniculate visual pathway.
+As shall be demonstrated, it is not hard to realize that ITR can be used to measure the magnitude of coupling in a BCI communication setting as well as the levels of attention and consciousness, which can be leveraged heavily in passive-BCI settings as well \cite{cotrina2014}.
+In the past, ITR is employed in BCIs both using P300 paradigm \cite{DeVos2014} and in particular steady-state visual evoked potentials (SSVEPs) due to proven high data communication performance.
+For instance, recent progression towards task-related component analysis for SSVEPs is shown to achieve rates up to 325 bits/min ITR in a cue-guided 40-character spelling task \cite{Nakanishi2018}.
+For that reason, the rest of our discussions will rely on SSVEP-based BCIs due to their excellent information transfer rates.
+We primarily note that such performance has been possible due to carefully designed stimulus generation and Target Identification (TI) techniques.
+Stimuli generation involves embedding information into frequencies and phases of the signals (neural modulation) in an SSVEP paradigm \cite{JFPM2014}.
+TI requires compensating for the noise and degradations imposed on the information passing through a channel induced by the BCI, resting on the physical medium of the \textit{retinogeniculate} visual pathway.
 It turns out that many information processing strategies are used throughout the visual system and the basic approach is to lump them into a coarse description of an information link \cite{Essen1995}.
-The main objective of all the past work has been to maximize the information transfer rate that can be transmitted over this induced channel \cite{hanx2019}.
-Although the BCI channel properties are determined by the choice of stimulation and the target identification methods, accurate measurement of the ITR performance is also of critical importance for the assessment of user experience and developing successful stimuli design techniques.
+The main objective of the majority of the past work has been to maximize the information transfer rate that can be transmitted over this induced channel \cite{hanx2019}.
+Although the BCI channel properties are determined by the choice of stimulation and the target identification methods combined, without the accurate measurement of the ITR performance, it would not be possible to assess the user experience, develop successful stimuli design techniques and conduct joint end-to-end optimizations of BCIs.